moinakdas/Wayside-Installation-Tracker/README.md

 |`notes`| `(string)` Any notes taken about specific installation |

 ### Messenger Activities (Definitios ctd.)
-The `MessActivities()` class represents the installation of cable/CMRS along portions of track.
+The `MessActivities()` class represents the installation progress of Messenger along the referencing `CableSpan()`.
 Each entry is in turn represented by the `progress()` class.
 It's attributes are as follows.

 | Attribute | Description |
 |-----------|-------------|